farsider350/webhook/README.md

 # webhook
 **P2pool to Discord**

-    Apply webhook to send.py file
+    Open send.py in editor and replace Discord webhook url with your own
-    Put desired message into shareBlock.sh
+    Open shareBlock.sh in editor and put desired message in for when block is found.
-    Change this file to match your p2pool and webhook locations Open 2 seperate terminals
+    Change the lines below in this readme to match your p2pool and webhook locations Open 2 seperate terminals

 **First terminal run**